The adventures of Ed & Johnny—

 “Let’s introduce the hooker now,” Ed said.
 “Do I hear knocking?”

-“Nice detail,” Johnny said as he peered cautiously around the curtain.
-“Hey,” he exclaimed, “it’s Paulie Affirmato from Zanuck’s office!”
+Johnny peered cautiously around the curtain.
+Then his face lit up.
+“Hey, it’s Paulie Polidoris from D.F.’s office!”
 As he threw open the door the typing stopped.
 In the sudden silence, his ears continued to ring with the staccato hammering.
-“Say, Paulie!
+“Hiya, Paulie!
 How’s tricks?”

 Paulie was impassive and wasted not a breath.
 “D.F.’s got a stinker he needs rewritten in four days.
 You in?”